Integrate medical device data into clinical records

 Accelerates rounding performance by streamlining data validation and providing a touch-based interface to collect custom parameters

-Building upon the implementation of DCX’s reliable and near real-time data delivery, NantHealth’s VCX automates the entire vitals collection workflows to make heavy rounding loads more manageable.
-As medical devices are moved bedside-to-bedside to capture vital signs (e.g., respiratory rate), clinical validation of that data can occur in near real-time at the point of care.
+NantHealth’s VCX is a stand-alone rounding and assessment workflow acceleration solution that can automate the entire vitals collection workflow making rounding loads more manageable and enabling clinicians to spend more time providing direct patient care.
 Clinicians no longer have to validate captured device data at a workstation and, what’s more, they now have the ability to electronically collect observable patient data not associated with medical devices such as pain scale scores, custom data elements, and patient assessments.
-Using tablet devices that are readily available to clinicians, VCX provides a mobile view into data collected by DCX, making workflows faster and easier with maximum automation and no manual transcription.
+Using off the shelf tablets that are readily available to clinicians, VCX provides a mobile view into data collected, making workflows faster and easier with maximum automation and no manual transcription.

 Manual entry and override of parameter values allows clinicians to confirm device readings or enter readings not supported by a medical device as well as configurable parameters to customize input fields.